-The overall score, 71 is unchanged from 2015, 2014 and 2012, with a temporary one point rise in 2013.
+The overall score, 70, is unchanged from 2016 but has decreased one point from 2012 - 2015.
 Rapid change in year-to-year global level scores is not expected, since change in most conditions usually cannot take place that quickly.

 The overall score sends a message that the ocean isn’t ‘dying’ as many people may think.
 However, the score remains far from 100, indicating that marine life would fare better and we would gain more benefits if we used the ocean in more sustainable ways.

 Trends in goal scores vary among regions, however, at the global scale we observed an increase in the Lasting Special Places sub-goal and Artisanal Fishing Opportunities.
 The increase in Lasting Special Places was due to the designation of new large scale Marine Protected Areas in many areas.

 Overall, scores declined for Clean Waters, Coastal Protection, Tourism and Recreation, and Natural Products.
 Declines in scores for Coastal Protection were primarily driven by the substantial loss of coastal sea ice in sub-Arctic coastlines.

 Natural Products (45);